NoviCker/Fetal-MRI-Segmentationwiki/Home.md

-Welcome to the UNET_3D wiki!
+Welcome to the Fetal MRI Segmentation wiki!